dinarabdullin/PeldorFit2015/README.md

 2) The design of the configuration file is reconsidered to make it easier and more intuitive.

-3) All fitting parameters can have eigher uniform or normal distribution.
+3) All fitting parameters can now have eigher uniform or normal distribution.

 ***